SNCF Class BB 60000: Career

 After a homologation period of 2 years the first locomotives were delivered in late 2006.
-They faced some problems teething problems such as inadequate brake pads, causing unreliable shunting operations, and unwanted shocks caused by the locomotive's software.
+They faced some teething problems such as inadequate brake pads, causing unreliable shunting operations, and unwanted shocks caused by the locomotive's software.
 The first ten locomotives were retrofitted by Vossloh.
 The rest were delivered with the modifications.

 All locomotives are allocated to the depot of Sotteville, nowadays known as the EIMM Normandie.
 This is their home depot however the locos work elsewhere in France and are maintained locally returning to their main depot of Sotteville only for major overhauls or modifications.
-Spheres of operation from 2010 are Paris (Le Bourget, Villeneuve St Georges, Trappes, Montereau, Chartres) Rennes, St Pierre de Corps, Bordeaux, Hendaye, Picardie region and Nord-Pas de Calais region.
+Spheres of operation from 2010 are Paris (Le Bourget, Villeneuve-Saint-Georges, Trappes, Montereau, Chartres) Rennes, Saint-Pierre-des-Corps, Bordeaux, Hendaye, Picardie region and Nord-Pas-de-Calais region.
 They cover heavy shunting and local trip work.
-For example, the Nord Pas-de Calais operate 14 non-nominated locomotives based for local maintenance at Lens and operating from Somain, Lille Delivrance and Dunkerque.
+For example, the Nord-Pas-de-Calais operate 14 non-nominated locomotives based for local maintenance at Lens and operating from Somain, Lille Delivrance and Dunkerque.
 Two locomotives in multiple-working are capable of hauling over 3,500 tonnes on the Lestrem branch line from Armentieres served from Lille Delivrance yard.

 One unit has been used for SNCF's "Zéro pétrole" project (first decade 2000), and tested for operations using a 100% biodiesel derived fuel.